hackclub/outernet/README.md

 #### The Barn / The Hardware Shack

 The Barn was a multipurpose space.
 During the day, it was "The Hardware Shack", meanwhile, at night it was the home of our performances and our late-night get togethers (more on that later!).
 The Hardware Shack was the great work of Kevin & Cheru, Hack Clubbers in Boston (MA) & Burlington (VT) respectively.
-The space was stocked full of old electronic toys (from Goodwill), assorted electronics parts, all sorts of hand tools and four 3D printers.
+The space was stocked full of old electronic toys from Goodwill, assorted electronics parts, all sorts of hand tools and four 3D printers.

 <img width="300px" alt="Screenshot 2023-08-11 at 2 09 56 PM" src="https://github.com/hackclub/outernet/assets/39828164/11a70784-ae42-4b58-9a30-80c3479edfa1"> <img width="300px" alt="Screenshot 2023-08-11 at 2 10 11 PM" src="https://github.com/hackclub/outernet/assets/39828164/31fbbf50-9596-4954-9c27-ec77d2da43a7">